jessicadavis12/Portfolio/02_midterm/Students_June_2020_Reviews-master/02_midterm/m17/question.md

 1. number of not null fields in names column in cornucopia table
 1. number of named rows in cornucopia table
 1. the query errors out

+2 number of not null fields in names column in cornucopia table